AlfiePerkins1/CSGO-Bible/Bible.md

     - Primary method of practicing & warming up (*other methods are more recommended, this will be discussed further on*) due to its high paced nature to help sharpen aiming skills
     - Can either be T or CT side, players can switch if a spot becomes avaliable
     - Weapons are limited to their correct side (I.E AK on T side, M4 on CT side)
+    - Each kill gives you points which moves you further up the in game leaderboard
+    - For a short period certain weapons grant bonus points, this is good for practicing with weapons you may rarely use.
+However it may lead to players using obselete weapons as well as weapons in incorrect scenarios
+    - Respawns are quick and grant respawn immunity(can't be killed immediately as you spawn)
+    - Spawns are in random locations spread across the map putting you into the action faster

   - Arms Race
+    - Similiar to Gun Game from Call of duty
+    - Each player starts with a pistol and every 2 kills grants them an upgrade to a better gun
+    - The final stage is a golden knife, if the player reaches the golden knife and gets a kill with it they win the game
+    - Quick respawns are enabled
+    - The top players (Players who are closest to the golden knife) from each side glow through walls, adding an extra layer of difficulty
+    - Knifing someone (not with golden knife) will take them back to their previous gun
   - Demolition
   - Wingman
+    - Similar to compettive however its 2v2 making it ideal to play with a friend
+    - Operates with the MR16 setup
+    - Each round lasts 1min 30seconds meaning games don't become too long
+    - Wingman ranks are seperate from competitive ranks
   - Flying scoutsman
   - Retakes
   - Dangerzone